Wisbech: Nineteenth century

-In 1864 the Castle estate was purchased by Alexander Peckover.
-In 1932 his descendant Alexandrina Peckover gave to the Borough council a piece of land to be laid out as an ornamental garden adjoining the War memorial.
-The town hosted the British Archaeological Association's prestigious annual Congress in 1878.
+In 1864 the castle estate was purchased by Alexander Peckover.
+In 1932 his descendant Alexandrina Peckover gave to the borough council a piece of land to be laid out as an ornamental garden adjoining the War memorial.
+The town hosted the British Archaeological Association's annual Congress in 1878.

 In August 1883 Wisbech and Upwell Tramway opened.
 It eventually closed in 1966 (passenger services finished in 1927).
 The steam trams were replaced by diesels in 1952.

 The Wisbech Standard newspaper was founded in 1888 and ceased printing in 2022.

 Twentieth century

 In April 1904 the borough council contracted with the National Electric Construction Company Ltd for the installation of electric street lighting.

 On 30 October 1913 the Riot Act was read by the mayor in response to civil unrest in response to the death of the popular surgeon Doctor Horace Dimock.
 He had been arrested on charges of criminal libel on the information of Dr Meacock.
 On hearing that Dimock had taken his own life a crowd formed and smashed the windows of Meacock's residence on the North Brink.
 The police charged the crowds and cleared the streets.

 The Wisbech Canal joining the River Nene at Wisbech was subsequently filled in and became the dual carriageway leading into the town from the east (now crossing the bypass).

 Wisbech War Memorial was unveiled on 24 July 1921.

 In 1929 The Wisbech Pageant was held at Sibalds Holme Park on 4–5 September.
 The Pageant Master was Sir Arthur Bryant who had experience with the Cambridgeshire Pageant 1924, Oxfordshire Pageant 1926 and London Empire Pageants of 1928 and 1929.
 The Wisbech total attendance was estimated in excess of 25,000 people.

-In 1934 part of Walsoken parish, Norfolk was merged with Wisbech, bringing with it the schools, shops and public houses but leaving the church and much of the rural part in Norfolk.
-The suburb of New Walsoken is now largely built up.
-A boundary marker in Wisbech Park was erected to record the event.
-Ring's End was transferred from Wisbech to Elm.